Qabas-al-ani/01-pure-react/README.md

 → This will open it automatically in your default web browser (Chrome, Edge, Firefox, etc.).
 You should now see your pizza menu displayed in the browser!
 🔍 Notes
-This works without any server, terminal, or extra tools because HTML files are static and browsers can render them directly.
-If your HTML file uses local CSS or images, make sure they are in the correct folder (e.g., style.css in the same directory or a subfolder like css/).